Tripsy/rcms/packages/tripsy/stub-chain/README.md

   - {{ $parentModel }} will be replaced with `Project`
   - {{ $parentVariable }} will be replaced with `project`

-- If you provide `project` as model argument and no parentModel argument for a stub `model-delete`:
+- If you provide `project` as model argument and no parentModel argument for a stub `model-delete.stub`:

   - {{ $className }} will be replaced with `ProjectDelete`
   - {{ $model }} will be replaced with `Project`
   - {{ $modelVariable }} will be replaced with `project`

 # Examples
     $ php artisan tripsy:stub-chain api-model-controller project

-This command will generate an API controller (eg: app/Http/Controllers/Project/ApiProjectController.php)
+This command will generate an API controller (eg: app/Http/Controllers/Project/ApiProjectController.php) & related files

-    $ php artisan tripsy:stub-chain api-model-controller permission project
+    $ php artisan tripsy:stub-chain api-model-controller ProjectPermission

+This command will generate a controller (eg: app/Http/Controllers/ProjectPermission/ApiProjectPermissionController.php) & related files

+    $ php artisan tripsy:stub-chain api-model-controller.nested ProjectPermission Project --related=false --gitAdd=true

-This command will generate an API controller (eg: app/Http/Controllers/ProjectPermission/ApiProjectPermissionController.php)
+This command will generate a controller (eg: app/Http/Controllers/ProjectPermission/ApiProjectPermissionController.php) but no related files, and the generated file will be automatically staged for commit.

-*Note: In this example `project` is the argument parentModel and `permission` is set as the model argument, but on generation the actual model is `ProjectPermission`*

 ## Stub Sample